nullplatform/technology-templates-sample-api/README.md

 * Create Github repository based on this template.
 * Setup CI & Building pipeline.
 * Create the necessary infrastructure to release the application to production.
-* Configure the application using environment variables.
+* Configure the application using environment variables & secrets.
 * Browse and search application logs.
 * Analyze performance metrics
 * Browse custom (business) metrics.